Bob McNair: Political contributions

 According to one tally, McNair was Senate Majority Leader Mitch McConnell's largest donor from the period from January 1, 2009, to September 30, 2015, contributing $1,502,500.
 He also donated to several other Republican Party candidates.
 In 2015, he donated $10,000 to a group working to repeal a citywide equal rights ordinance in Houston.
 After being criticized, McNair withdrew the donation.

 Personal life and death

 McNair and his wife Janice had four children together: sons Cal and Cary, and daughters Ruth and Melissa.

 McNair died on November 23, 2018.
 He had been diagnosed with skin cancer in 1994 and had been in treatment for various cancers throughout that span, and had largely withdrawn from the team's operations in the last months of his life.
 McNair's wife Janice became principal owner of the Texans, and represents the team in owners meetings.
-Their son Cal McNair became president and CEO, and handles day-to-day operations for the franchise.
+Their son Cal McNair became president and CEO, and served as operating head of the franchise until Janice transferred principal ownership of the team to him in 2024.